 While Microsoft was establishing its monopoly position in the early 1990s, and object-orientation was sweeping the globe, the world of strongly typed functional programming was small and marginalized yet active and vibrant.
 This world overlapped with other fields of activity, which we would now call "PL research" but at the time included formal verification, type theory and programming logics and an increasing dose of category theory.
-This world was heavily influenced by foundational calculi, most obviously the Lambda Calculus and its variations such as System F, followed by concurrent calculi such as CCS and the Pi Calculus (Sangiorgi & Walker, 2001).
-Efforts to identify unifying object calculi were well underway (Cardelli & Abadi, 1996) and workshops such as FOOL searched for foundational formalisms for new constructs being added to existing languages.12
+This world was heavily influenced by foundational calculi, most obviously the Lambda Calculus and its variations such as System F, followed by concurrent calculi such as CCS and the Pi Calculus [Sangiorgi and Walker 2001].
+Efforts to identify unifying object calculi were well underway [Abadi and Cardelli 1996] and workshops such as FOOL-Foundations of Object-Oriented Languages searched for foundational formalisms for new constructs being added to existing languages [Leavens 1995].

 "Formal methods" was an overlapping field in its hey-day in the 1980s, with major government initiatives in formalized hardware and software.
-Controversies (MacKenzie, 2001) and the relatively modest successes of formal methods in industry saw researchers in the 1990s look to more pragmatic techniques for bug-finding including model checking and static analysis tools.
+Controversies [Restivo 2004] and the relatively modest successes of formal methods in industry saw researchers in the 1990s look to more pragmatic techniques for bug-finding including model checking and static analysis tools.
 Systems such as SMV, Z, ACL, HOL88, PVS, HOL90, Isabelle and commercial offerings were used to model, formalize and verify aspects of software and hardware designs.
-Functional languages were often used to implement and script these systems, e.g. Edinburgh ML (HOL88), Standard ML (HOL90, Isabelle), OCaml (Coq, NuPRL), Caml Light (HOL-Lite), LISP (ACL2, PVS).
+Functional languages were often used to implement and script these systems, e.g. Edinburgh ML (HOL88), Standard ML (HOL90, Isabelle), OCaml (Coq,

+NuPRL), Caml Light (HOL-Lite), LISP (ACL2, PVS).
 These systems thus formed a core constituency of adoption of strongly-typed functional languages and held functional programming close to more theoretical communities.
-The Formal Definition of Standard ML (Harper, Milner, & Tofte, 1990) and its commentary were seen by some as almost holy texts, enshrining the virtues of standardization, cooperation, formalism and theory.
-At the same time, some functional programming systems were closely aligned to research on parallel programming, e.g. Parallel ML (Rabhi & Gorlatch, 2003) and parallel versions of Haskell.
-Together these formed the context in which I first encountered strongly typed functional programming and ML in my undergraduate research work (Syme, 1993).
+The Formal Definition of Standard ML [Milner et al. 1990] and its commentary were seen by some as almost holy texts, enshrining the virtues of standardization, cooperation, formalism and theory.
+At the same time, some functional programming systems were closely aligned to research on parallel programming, e.g. Parallel ML [Rabhi and Gorlatch 2003] and parallel versions of Haskell.
+Together these formed the context in which I first encountered strongly typed functional programming and ML in my undergraduate research work [Syme 1993].

-The FDIV bug at Intel, discovered in 1994,13 led to a significant increase in formal verification investment on the part of hardware manufacturers.
+The FDIV bug at Intel, discovered in 1994 [Athow 2014], led to a significant increase in formal verification investment on the part of hardware manufacturers.
 Intel turned to academia for help and among the projects brought in was Forte, led by Carl Seger, a toolchain using BDDs and theorem proving to verify the data paths of floating point circuits with respect to an IEEE model.
 The Forte toolchain was built around a strongly typed functional language called Forte FL.
-Although not otherwise influential on programming language design, this is mentioned because I was employed as an intern on this project in 1996-97 and in this context experienced the extreme effectiveness of strongly-typed FP as a "glue language" for symbolic manipulations in applied formal verification, an early application domain for F#.
-(Seger, et al., 2005).
+Although not otherwise influential on programming language design, this is mentioned because I was employed as an intern on this project in 1996-97 and in this context experienced the extreme effectiveness of strongly-typed FP as a "glue language" for symbolic manipulations in applied formal verification, an early application domain for F# [Seger et al. 2005].
 Forte FL also made many pragmatic choices, for example when interoperating with external data and the inclusion of quotations in the design of a strongly-typed language.
 This experience had significant impact on the later design of F#.